Berg0162/Tacx-Virtual-Shifting/README.md

 - At minimal cost this project can unlock a similar experience and extend the lifespan of your trainer.
 - Garmin/Tacx has enabled VS on **ONLY** selected new models.
   - Later than Wahoo and Elite, Garmin/Tacx deployed in the summer of 2025 a VS firmware update for recent Tacx smart trainers!
+  - Garmin/Tacx considered this update so important that they have replaced the FTMS service for the Zwift Virtual Shifting Service in the latest firmware.
+The idea behind this firmware update is that shifting is now handled by the trainer rather than by Zwift...
+All wellknown trainer manufacturers have embraced this Zwift initiative, which changes the landscape considerably.
 - This repo provides **an Arduino library + concise examples** so you can try VS yourself.

 ## 🛠 Who is this for?